openstack/nova-specs/specs/rocky/approved/alloc-candidates-member-of.rst

 Other deployer impact
 ---------------------

-We should be able to deprecate the aggregate multi-tenancy isolation scheduler filter after the "S" release.
+We should be able to deprecate the aggregate multi-tenancy isolation and availability zone scheduler filters after the "S" release.

 Developer impact
 ----------------